marcuscaisey/.dotfiles/README.md

 # .dotfiles

-My config files for basic config on macOS and an installer script which installs everything.
+My config files for basic config on Ubtuntu 18.04 and an installer script which installs everything.

 ## Usage

-1. Clone the repo: `git clone https://github.com/marcuscaisey/.dotfiles ~/.dotfiles`.

-2. Install everything : `~/.dotfiles/install`
+Install everything with `~/.dotfiles/install`